RI-SE/ATOS/docs/Contributing/Testing/testing.md

 # Testing

 ## Unit Tests
 Unit tests for C++ code in ATOS are written in gtest.
 New modules must have unit tests covering at least the core functionality.
-All unit tests for a each module are executed automatically each time a pull request is submitted.
+All unit tests for each module are executed automatically each time a pull request is submitted.

 To run individual unit tests, run the following command from the ATOS build folder in your workspace:
 ```bash